 Pori is a town on the south-west coast of Finland.
 The city is located about 10 kilometers from the Gulf of Bothnia on the estuary of the Kokemäenjoki river.
 The pilot area is Suntinoja ditch catchment area (1.62 km2).
 Ditch water exits into the Kokemäenjoki river, which is the 4th largest waterbody catchment area in Finland.
 The catchment area is mostly rural: fields and forests.
 The northernmost area is an urban residential area.
 The ground surface is flat, which increases drainage problems and stormwater and snowmelt flood threat.
 Besides the risk to property, flooding increases contaminant and nutrient migration into the Baltic sea.
 In general, the city of Pori is responsible for stormwater management, and the Water supply company of Pori maintains the mainline for stormwater drains.
-The city of Pori, on the other hand, manages other structures related to stormwater management in the town planning area (main ditches, drainage of streets and parks, etc.).
-Suntinoja ditch is managed by the Lattomeri ditch drainage company, of which the City of Pori is a shareholder.
+The city of Pori, on the other hand, manages other stormwater structures like main ditches, drainage of streets and parks, etc. Suntinoja ditch is managed by the Lattomeri ditch drainage company, of which the City of Pori is a shareholder.
 The city of Pori is not responsible for the ditch because it is not completely in the town planning area.
 There are also beneficiaries other than residents of the town planning area.
 The ditch was originally designed for drainage of agricultural areas, so its capacity may not be enough in heavy rainfall situations, and the ditch may begin to flood residential areas through stormwater drains into the inland or properties near the ditch.
 There are high water levels in the surrounding ditches and river that restrict the stormwater outflow from the UDS.
 Ice blockages during winter that raise the water level in the pilot area are observed.
 The sewage system is quite old and not in the best conditions, which means it will need maintenance.
-There are also some issues, as the system is old, some of the information such as coordination data are missing.
+Another problem is lack of some coordination data.